 Careers Support & Pathways

-Students gain valuable employment skills at our annual two-day enterprise conference and complete a week’s work experience at the end of Year 12, with some students opting to do this through volunteering on Year 9 camp, working alongside NHGS staff.
+Students gain valuable employment skills at our annual two-day enterprise conference and complete a week’s work experience at the end of Year 12, with some students opting to do this through volunteering on the Year 9 camp, working alongside NHGS staff.

 Students also take part in a full careers guidance programme provided by the Calderdale Careers Service.
 This is supported by a variety of presentations and events, hosted by the school, designed to highlight both university and apprenticeship opportunities.
 A UCAS evening and an Apprenticeships evening for parents so they too can gain an insight into the options available following post-16 study.